L400-RTI/Training-material/modules/09 - Rules (Activator).md

 - Data pipelines to transform or ingest data downstream
 - Notebooks for scoring models or enrichment
 - Power Automate flows for notifications, tickets, or system updates
-- Microsoft Teams for aleReal-Time Intelligenceng or collaboration (via Flow Builder or future Web API)
+- Microsoft Teams for alerting or collaboration (via Flow Builder or future Web API)

 - **Preview and test**
   Validate the expected behavior before activation.
 Activator allows rule preview and event replay, showing how often a rule would have fired on recent data.